Highly selective peptide agonist for the μ opioid receptor.

 Lee et al (2011) Differential pharmacological actions of methadone and buprenorphine in human embryonic kidney 293 cells coexpressing human μ-opioid and opioid receptor-like 1 receptors.
 Br J Pharmacol 36 2008 PMID: 21671107

 Do you know of a great paper that uses DAMGO from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for DAMGO